Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Conclusion

 In this work we proposed the $\V_{\sigma}(\R^{d};\R^{D})$ function space which gives insights in the inductive bias of vector-valued neural networks.
 This is a critical step towards understanding DNNs, the theory of which significantly lags behind that of shallow neural networks.
 We proved a new representer theorem for this space showing that finite-width vector-valued neural networks are solutions to the data-fitting problem over this space.
 For DNNs with homogeneous activation functions we developed a novel connection between training DNNs with weight decay and multi-task lasso to prove the sharpest known bounds on network widths.
 This result motivated the design of a principled and computationally efficient procedure to compress pre-trained DNNs.
 Finally, we presented some experimental results showing the validity and practical utility of our theory.

-\acks{The authors thank Ryan Tibshirani for helpful discussions regarding the lasso and related methods, especially the use of Carathéodory's theorem for characterizing the sparsity of solutions.
+\acks{The authors thank Ryan Tibshirani for helpful discussions regarding the lasso and related methods, especially the use of Carathéodory's theorem for characterizing the sparsity of their solutions.
 JS was supported by the ONR MURI grant N00014-20-1-2787.
-RP was supported by the European Research Council (ERC Project FunLearn) under grant 101020573.
+RP was supported by the National Science Foundation (NSF) Graduate Research Fellowship Program under grant DGE-1747503 while he was with the University of Wisconsin--Madison and the European Research Council under grant 101020573 while he was with the \'Ecole polytechnique f\'ed\'erale de Lausanne.
 KL was supported by the NSF grant DMS-2023239.
 RN was supported in part by the NSF grants DMS-2134140 and DMS-2023239, the ONR MURI grant N00014-20-1-2787, and the AFOSR/AFRL grant FA9550-18-1-0166.}